mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 Bretton has very little money but has given what he has to Jemmy and played on his dislike and fear of the Zhodani, Nestine has some savings which she can pay to Jemmy, Sina has no money at all and is not quite sure why she felt she had to run away from the orphanage and seek out Jemmy but had a strong sense she should.
 Her story about medical abuse and poor treatment at the orphanage has played on Jemmy’s better nature - although his career path has led him through thievery and perhaps more, he’s not without a heart.
 He can be played as a smiling, charming rogue who can’t do enough for the three stowaways – even if he’s really doing very little.
 Or he might be a shady, seedy type always looking over his shoulder and only persuaded to get involved because it’s the quickest way to get rid of the threesome.

 All three need to get off world and do so without it being known that they’ve left, where they are, or where they’re going.
-Jemmy has a scheme to get all three aboard a Subsidised Merchant, The Application of Credit , which is being chartered to take a herd of hexapod xeeboo cattle to Trexalon.
+Jemmy has a scheme to get all three aboard a Subsidized Merchant, The Application of Credit , which is being chartered to take a herd of hexapod xeeboo cattle to Trexalon.
 He’s bribed a dockside loading wrangler to get them into the cargo hold and hidden in one of the spare animal pens a little before departure.
 They have basic rations for a week, one change of clothes and nothing else.
 Water they’re expecting to be able to filch from the cattles’ supplies.
 On realising Nestine’s ex-Navy past Hranf will attempt to talk to her about it in the hope of gaining a contact, but her savage antipathy to the Imperial Navy should be made clear to him.
 If the Zhodani come up in conversation, it won’t be clear who she despises more.

 If this scene hasn’t been developed into something more, then it at least gives the opportunity for the three stowaways to get to know each other and to share something of their backstories.
 Remember that Sina’s
 ‘history’ will be seen through the eyes of a ten year old who may not have a very clear idea of why certain things have happened or are happening.
 If the three want to suggest refinements to Hranf’s plan in the next scene, that should be encouraged.
 It might even be that the Referee wishes to outline a number of possible outbound merchant ships that they could discuss as potential targets.

 ### Stowaway Scene 2: Hiding

 Jemmy’s plan to get the stowaways aboard with the xeeboo involves bribing one of the dockside loading handlers.
 But the tech level is low, the security fairly lax and this shouldn’t be a problem.
 The bribe could be a task for one of the stowaways if desired.[^2] The three of them will need to walk amongst the cattle which will be a little unnerving for Nestine and perhaps Sina, but Bretton will be confident providing he can put a hand on Nestine’s shoulder.
 The handler will direct them to a stall at the forward end of the Cargo Bay which won’t happen to have an animal in it.
-Nestine and Bretton will be familiar enough with the standard layout of a Subsidised Merchant to be able to check out other temporary hiding places which will be necessary when crew are around.
+Nestine and Bretton will be familiar enough with the standard layout of a Subsidized Merchant to be able to check out other temporary hiding places which will be necessary when crew are around.

 Possibilities include: Port side Secure Cargo Area not currently used for cargo but cluttered with rope, tie downs, kegs, small containers and various empty bags and suitcases; in the cab of the utility vehicle or under a tarpaulin at the rear of the truck; in a cleaning cupboard on the starboard side of the Main Cargo Bay just aft of the airlock.
 With Sina’s abilities, it might also be possible, after observing the Engineer’s general movements, to use one of the Landing Strut Access spaces.